-- The Italian mafioso Vincenzo Curcio escaped from prison in Texas by sawing through the bars with dental floss.
+- The Italian mafioso Vincenzo Curcio escaped from prison in Turin by sawing through the bars with dental floss.
 This was possible because the bars were made of iron low in carbon, which was easy to saw through, and him adding tooth powder (an abrasive that used to be more commonly used for dental cleaning) on the wire, increasing the grinding power.

 - The Indian chuttuval is basically made of flat, sharpened wire.

 - You can supposedly spot deep-sea fishermen who've carelessly wrapped the line around their hand when reeling in a big fish.
 They're missing fingers.

 - The infamous kite string known as "hilo curado" ("charged string") in Chile and "cerol" in Brazil, used to have kites fly and cut each other's strings.
 Basically, it's normal kite thread covered in liquid glue and pulverized glass.
 It's dangerous as hell.
 People die: onlookers, participants, people who are just in the wrong place at the wrong time will get their throats slit by a kite with strings like these passing by (specially bikers, of both the bicycle and motorcycle variants, as they're unwillingly running into the thread).
 This style of kite combat is actually fairly common all over the world, but especially popular in the two aforementioned countries.

 - The novel The Kite Runner focuses upon them a lot in the first (and in the last) chapters.